Tristannn1337/Ivory/README.md

 ### Withdrawal Calculations
 Validator balance portioning between the NFT bondholder and node operator upon validator exit and withdrawal.
-**TODO: decouple calculations from withdrawal balance.
-With transaction fees existing outside of the validator balance, there is insufficient protocol-level coupling to inherit.**

 ```Solidity
 // NOTE: This pseudocode uses floating point math for readability.